AlwaysBCoding/poketools/NOTES.md

 ## TODO
+  - change serialize_ml() functions to put the field mons in one spot
+    - also remove graveyard mons entirely from the serialized state, they're not important

+  - train the AI against another AI that's trying to win instead of just random moves

+  - cull things the AI should never do (like setting light-screen when light-screen is still active)
+    - find a way to completely disallow obviously dumb? actions

   - close combat stil lowers stats even if it hits gholdengo for 0 damage
     - can lower the stats via secondary effect of pokemon that gets knocked out on that turn (fix this)
     - need a concept of whether or not a move is successful?